arushi315/vertx_cluster_test/README.md

 Log statement ---> "Active hazelcast cluster members - 172.16.85.175,172.16.85.177"

-3. Validate that the published message on vertx eventbus is recieved by all nodes.
+3. Validate that the published message on vertx eventbus is received by all nodes.

 When you hit endpoint _http://localhost:8080/publish_ on node 172.16.85.177, the response should be "Sent Publish from 172.16.85.177".